Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Introduction

 Our first objective in this paper is to prove Liouville-type theorems for harmonic maps.
 We prove the analogue of the Schoen-Yau Theorem on complete (smooth) pseudomanifolds with non-negative Ricci curvature.
 To this end, we generalize some Liouville-type theorems for subharmonic functions from \cite{Y82}.

 The classical Liouville theorem for functions on manifolds states that on a complete Riemannian manifold with non-negative Ricci curvature, any harmonic function bounded from one side must be a constant.
 In \cite{Y82}, Yau proves that there is no non-constant, smooth, non-negative, $L^p$, $p>1$, subharmonic function on a complete Riemannian manifold.
 He also proves that every continuous subharmonic function defined on a complete Riemannian manifold whose local Lipschitz constant is bounded by $L^1$-function is also harmonic.
 Furthermore if the $L^1$-function belongs to $L^2$ as well, and the manifold has non-negative Ricci curvature, then the subharmonic function is constant.
 In the smooth setting, there are two types of assumptions that have been studied on the Liouville property of harmonic maps.
 One is the finiteness of the energy and the other is the smallness of the image.
-For example, as we mentioned above Schoen and Yau proved that any non-constant harmonic map from a complete manifold of non- negative Ricci curvature to a manifold of non-positive sectional curvature has infinite energy.
-Hildebrandt-Jost-Widman \cite{H80} (see also \cite{H82,H85}) proved a Liouville-type theorem for harmonic maps into regular geodesic (open) balls in a complete $C^3$-Riemannian manifold from a simple or compact $C^1$-Riemannian manifold.
+For example, Schoen and Yau in \cite{SY76}, proved that any non-constant harmonic map from a complete non-compact manifold of non-negative Ricci curvature to a manifold of non-positive sectional curvature has infinite energy.
+Hildebrandt-Jost-Widman \cite{H80} (see also \cite{H82,H85}) proved a Liouville-type theorem for harmonic maps into regular geodesic balls in a complete $C^3$-Riemannian manifold from a simple or compact $C^1$-Riemannian manifold.
 For more references for Liouville-type theorems for harmonic maps and functions in both smooth and singular setting see the introduction in \cite{S08}.

 A connected locally finite $n$-dimensional simplicial polyhedron $X$ is called {\it{admissible}}, if $X$ is dimensionally $n$-homogeneous and $X$ is locally $(n -1)$-chainable.
 It is called {\it{circuit}} if instead it is $(n-1)$-chainable and every $(n-1)$-simplex is the face of at most two $n$-simplex and {\it{pseudomanifold}} if it is admissible circuit.
-A polyhedron $X$ becomes a Riemannian polyhedron when endowed with a Riemannian structure $g$, defined by giving on each maximal simplex $s$ of $X$ a Riemannian metric $g$ (bounded measurable) equivalent to a Euclidean metric on $s$ (see \cite{F01}).
+A polyhedron $X$ becomes a Riemannian polyhedron when endowed with a Riemannian structure $g$, defined by giving on each maximal simplex $s$ of $X$ a bounded measurable Riemannian metric $g$ equivalent to a Euclidean metric on $s$.